 The Cabinet has a policy of openness and transparency and publishes its agendas, papers and minutes unless the information is exempt from disclosure.

 The Counsel General is the Law Officer for the Welsh Government.

-Deputy Ministers are appointed to exercise functions on behalf of Ministers in particular areas of work.
+Ministers are appointed to exercise functions on behalf of Cabinet Secretaries in particular areas of work.

-The current Welsh Government has not established any Cabinet Committees.
-The minutes, agendas and papers of Committees and Sub-Committees from previous administrations can be viewed on the National Archives (external link).
+The minutes, agendas and papers of committees and sub-committees from previous administrations can be viewed on the National Archives (external link).